Maryanna Stark Adelman

 Grade Levels: K,1,2,3,4,5,6,7,8,9,10,11,12

-Fees: $110 for 1 workshop; $95 each, for 2 or more workshops on the same day; Materials Fee: $1.50 per student / The break between workshops must not exceed 90 minutes to receive the reduced rate.
+Fees: $110 single, $95 each for 2 or more on the same day; Materials Fee: $1.50 per student / The break between workshops must not exceed 90 minutes to receive the reduced rate.
+Title I Schools may qualify for funding assistance.

 Maximum Audience Size: 30